I frequently inquiries from printing companies and marketing firms regarding custom match striker sizes for their clients' custom matchboxes.

 2. If you need more than 5,000 striker shapes or more than 50 sheets, you would have to wait until I receive new inventory, or contact a matchstick company yourself.
 I'm glad to refer you to my contacts.

 3. I divide sheets into 3 categories based on how they look.
 These are not grades like sandpaper.
+It's strictly based on appearance.
 About 25% of the sheets are near perfect (Premium).
 Another 25% look very good, with minor imperfections that can be ignored or cut around (Regular).
 The remaining sheets look average (Bargain Bin / Basic) or gnarly, which I don't even sell.
-When I cut the match striker shapes, I use a combination of the Premium and Regular sheets.
-If you don't care about how your strikers look, I would cut them from the Bargain Bin sheets.
+When I cut the match striker shapes, I use a combination of the Premium and Regular sheets because they look the best.
+Otherwise, if function is more important than aesthetic, I would cut them from the Bargain Bin sheets.